-The recent focus of retail research lies on the competiveness of retailers specializing in either traditional or digital retailing.
+The recent focus of retail research lies on the competitiveness of retailers specializing in either traditional or digital retailing.
 The aim of PERFORM, Pioneering the Digital Future for Omnichanel Retail Managers, is to establish a European training network for the next generation of digital retail managers focusing on an interdisciplinary approach.
-This network, consisting of various European universities, research institutes and retail companies, provides a structured and interdisciplinary PhD Programme for Digital Retail.
-The research aims at providing a coherent customer experience and successfully implementing digitalization in the retail industry.
+This network, consisting of various European universities, research institutes and retail companies, provides a structured and interdisciplinary PhD programme for Digital Retail.
+The research aims at providing a coherent customer experience and successful implementation of digitalization in the retail industry.

 Early Stage Researchers Programme of the AWSi

 As one of the beneficiaries of the PERFORM network, the AWS-Institute offers individual research projects for PhD students.
 Participants of the PhD programme will receive full employment contracts for a period of three years.
 During these years, the combination between research and training will be the key factor of the programme.

 As participants, early researchers work towards the following omnichannel retail topics:

 “Recommender Systems for a Connected Customer Journey” focuses on leveraging the concept of recommender systems on an omni-channel approach, as well as applying it to the digital sales process.
 The research will deal with the analysis of customer touch points along with their journey and how they can contribute to a successful conversion.
 The gained knowledge should be captured in a demonstrator software system that provides shopping recommendations by integrating traditional channels and new local, social and mobile customer touch points.
 The programme will include a stay abroad in Eindhoven and Dublin.